larueli/yggtorrent_tracker_fixerr/README.md

 ## Features

 * Update all torrents that have yggtorrent trackers
-* Can update on-the-fly torrents via API
+* Can update on-the-fly torrents via API/Webhook trigger
-* Webhook registration for Sonarr and Radarr
+* Automatic webhook registration for Sonarr and Radarr, so they can notify YggTorrent Tracker Fixer on new torrents
-* Dynamic settings for trackers, fetched from url or on disk
+* Dynamic settings for trackers, fetched from url or on disk to keep them updated
-* cronjobs to fetch settings and update all torrents on a regular basis
+* Cronjobs to fetch settings and update all torrents on a regular basis
 * Fully configurable using env var or secrets (/run/secrets)
 * Tweaking connection to third party tools : proxy, custom CA